fernandezvara/certsfor/docs/data-stores.md

 - **Add Analytics if you think you will need them**

-If you select to use analytics you will be asked for the project to use or set up a new one. *This is not covered here.*
+If you select to use analytics you will be asked for the project to use or set up a new one. *Refer to the Analytics documentation.*

 ![Step 2.
 Analytics needed?](./images/firestore-2.png)